The battle against Coronavirus

 “With this hike in fees, we expect that to affect 70,000 of the UK’s 1.2 million annual property transactions.
 So saving a significant amount on funds on currency transfers has become increasingly more important.” – Will Stephenson, Privalgo

 The planned Corporation tax was scrapped however entrepreneurial relief has been dropped from £10m to just £1m.
 The idea being that this will save £6bn over the next five years.
 Sunak said this would not affect 80% of small businesses however there are arguments that the relief itself is a failed policy and doesn’t actually help or become accessible to, the majority of entrepreneurs.

 Elsewhere at the Treasury, interest rates were cut to 0.25%.
 The lowest in history.
 Outgoing Governor Mark Carney said the bank would free up billions of pounds of lending power to help banks support firms who may be suffering in light of Coronavirus.
 This move had been anticipated as the first decisive decision of Carney’s successor, Andrew Bailey.
 Bailey was in attendance as Carney addressed the issue and outlined the BoE rate cut plan.

 Meanwhile in America

 Across the pond, Donald Trump took extreme measures by instigating a travel ban on Europe but not the UK.
-In a speech which saw him repeatedly refer to “this foreign virus” there was no clear plan laid out for America except the strict ban which also mistakenly included a ban on goods.
+In a speech that saw him repeatedly refer to “this foreign virus,” there was no clear plan laid out for America except the strict ban which also mistakenly included a ban on goods.
 Something the President had to roll back on Twitter that same evening.

 An outline of what the budget covered can be found below: